josh1-sarthak/google-homepage/README.md

+# Google-Homepage

-Brief Intro
+## Brief Intro
--To create a replica of Google Homepage using HTML and CSS
+- To create a replica of Google Homepage using HTML and CSS

-Skills Demonstrated
+## Skills Demonstrated
--HTML
--CSS
+- HTML
+- CSS
--Advanced CSS- Flexbox
+- Advanced CSS- Flexbox
--Chrome devtools (Browser Tools)
+- Chrome devtools (Browser Tools)